-6.16 Case Reviews
+6.12 Case Reviews

 The purpose of a case review is to establish whether there are lessons to be learned about how better to support and protect adults at risk of harm - reviews should be viewed as a process for learning and improving public protection.
+Case reviews are undertaken in line with the Grampian Serious Case Review and Case Review Protocol.